ustcwhy/ustcwhy.github.io/_pages/cv.md

 ======
 * Outstanding Teaching Assistant at USTC, 2021
 * Silver Award of Outstanding Student Scholarship at USTC, 2020
-* First prize of the 12-th Chinese Mathematics Competitions(non-mathematics), Anhui, 2020
 * Huawei Scholarship, 2020
 * Silver Award of Outstanding Student Scholarship at USTC, 2019